 THIS EVENT IS NOW FULL!
 Julian Dobson, author of the newly published How to Save Our Town Centres, will ask what kind of investments will create places where people want to live and socialise - and who are the real investors in our towns and cities.

-- Mike Biddulph, School of Planning and GeographyThursday 27th March 2014 - 5:30pm
+- Mike Biddulph, School of Planning and GeographyWednesday 29th April 2015 - 5:30pm

 Bring your own popcorn and join the Spatial Planning and City Environments Research Group to watch this documentary film by Andrea Dalsgaard in which Jan Gehl's critique and vision of public space design are explored.

-- Professor Andrew Barry, Chair of Human Geography, University College LondonTuesday 29th April 2014 - 5:30pm
+- Andrew Barry, University College LondonTuesday 12th May 2015 - 5:30pm

 In the 21st century, the geosciences plays a prominent role in political life, contributing evidence to debates and policies concerning some of the most urgent and challenging problems of our time including climate change.

 ‘Assembling the aquacultural field’ attunements, materialities and the ontological metaphysics of seeking the non-humanJohn Clayton, PhD Research StudentWednesday 13th May 2015 - 1:00pm